bitcointx/BitcoinTX/README.md

 10. Updated src/wallet.cpp.
 Fix priority calculation in CreateTransaction.
 11. Updated src/rpcprotocol.cpp. prevent easy memory exhaustion attack in rpc.

+* This version has NOT been fully tested.
+Please use at your own risk.
-*DNS Seeder Nodes maintained and deployed by MCDev* *All coding changes performed and reviewed by CrytoVote.
-Email: CrytoVote@yandex.com* Testing has not been completed.
+* DNS seeder nodes maintained and deployed by MCDev.
+* *All coding changes performed and reviewed by CrytoVote.* Email: CrytoVote@yandex.com

-**Special thanks to SCDeveloper (https://github.com/SCDeveloper/) for item #6-11.**
+* **Special thanks to SCDeveloper (https://github.com/SCDeveloper/) for item #6-11.**

 ####Discussion:
 * BitcoinTalk.org: https://bitcointalk.org/index.php?topic=1051266.0